BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/matched_play_guide.md

 **SPECIAL RULES**

+* **Establish Defences**

-**Establish Defences:** At the beginning of the End Phase of each turn, each player will score 1 Fortification Point for each Objective Marker that has both friendly and enemy models, but more friendly than enemy models, within 3".
+At the beginning of the End Phase of each turn, each player will score 1 Fortification Point for each Objective Marker that has both friendly and enemy models, but more friendly than enemy models, within 3".
 If a player has at least one of their models, and no enemy models, within 3" of an Objective Marker they will instead score 2 Fortification Points for that Objective Marker.

 ***Designer's Note:** For this Scenario, it is really important that players make sure they keep an accurate track of the number of Fortification Points they accumulate each turn as once the game finishes, it will be nigh on impossible to work it out retrospectively!*